rreusser/square-parameters/README.md

 2. Requires minimal escaping
 3. Is easy to separate from content
 4. Is very concise
-5. Takes like three second to comprehend everything
+5. Takes like three seconds to comprehend everything
-5. Is not easily confused with any well-known format so people don't make incorrect assumptions about which syntax it does/doesn't support
+5. Is not easily confused with any well-known format so people don't make incorrect assumptions about which syntax it does/doesn't support and so I'm not on the hook for supporting a specific format.

 And so we get square-parameters.
 Perhaps not worthy of its own module, but I felt weird to hard-code it into another.
 Let me know if you have a better idea.